-- Weatherford College reserves the right to dismiss or deny re-admission to any student whose health, conduct, or scholastic records indicate that it would make it inadvisable for the student to continue with the program.
-STUDENTS WILL BE READMITTED TO THE PROGRAM ONLY ONCE AND PLACED ON ACADEMIC PROBATION, UNDER GUIDELINES OF THE CURRENT STUDENT HANDBOOK. - 2.
+- 1. Weatherford College reserves the right to dismiss or deny re-admission to any student whose health, conduct, or scholastic records indicate that it would make it inadvisable for the student to continue with the program. - 2.
 Students who withdraw of their own accord and have performed satisfactorily to that point will receive a grade of "W".
-If the student wishes to be readmitted, the student's records will be reevaluated and the readmission procedure will be followed, provided the student has completed all admission requirements for new

-- applicants.
-Students are encouraged to follow withdrawal policies as outlined in the WC Student Handbook. - A student may attempt to complete the VN Program only twice and must be completed within two years.
-Students that are dismissed from WC Nursing or Health Science programs for disciplinary problems are not eligible for admission or readmission.
+If the student wishes to be readmitted, the student's records will be reevaluated and the readmission procedure will be followed, provided the student has completed all admission requirements for new applicants.
+Students are encouraged to follow withdrawal policies as outlined in the WC Student Handbook. - A student may attempt to complete the VN Program only twice and must be in Completed in consecutive years.
+Students that are dismissed from WC Nursing or Health Science programs for disciplinary problems are not eligible for admission or readmission. - 4.
+First Semester: Students are readmitted to the first semester on a spaceavailable basis.

-Individuals that have been out of class / clinical for 4 weeks or more who are seeking readmission OF ANY KIND must:

-\Submit application and required documents prior to the deadline

-\show no evidence of drug or alcohol use

-\Score an 85 or better in all completed courses, and take a comprehensive test over each course to establish competency.
-Individuals must score 85 or better on this test.
-If they do not achieve this score, they must take that course in its entirety.
-These tests must be taken before the first class day and the individual seeking readmission must make arrangements through the nursing faculty.

-\take the entire course/courses in which they made less than a final grade of 85.

-\register for Basic Nursing Skills and Clinical I for individuals returning in the first semester, or Advanced Nursing Skills and Clinical II for individuals returning in the second semester.
-If the student repeats the third semester, the student must register for Nursing Health & Illness III and Clinical III.

-\pass a Dosage Calculations competency exam, in 1 attempt, appropriate to the semester.
-Example (If re-entering Semester II, student must pass dosage calculation competency exam given to semester I students prior to registration/readmission)

-4. First Semester: Students are readmitted to the first semester on a space-available basis.
 Students seeking readmission status and wish to be exempt from repeating courses will be considered after new students are selected and may be admitted only if room permits.
 Students who are unsuccessful in the first semester and wish to re-enter the program as a "new" student should submit notification via email to the program director.
 These students are required to submit a new application, all required documents and admission criteria by the admission deadline.
-If all documentation and application criteria are met and prior to consideration for readmission, students are required to meet with the program director and faculty members by June 1 prior to the semester starting to discuss the circumstances of the unsuccessful attempts that may impact future success.

-Second and Third Semesters: Students who do not successfully complete the second or third semester, must submit a letter to the Program Director stating their intent to seek readmission.
-This letter should include the reasons for need to repeat the semester and what the student has done, or will do to resolve the situation(s).
-Students are required to meet with the program director and faculty members by October 1 prior to the semester to set up testing and review criteria.
-THESE STUDENTS MUST TAKE THE SECOND SEMESTER MATH EXAM WITH THE REST OF THE COHORT AT THE APPROPRIATE TIME WITH THE SAME PASSING STANDARDS.

-- 5. Students will not be readmitted if their separation from the VN program was related to unsafe nursing practice, dishonesty, and/or unethical behavior, section I or II behaviors from the "WC Health & Human Science Division Incident Categories" policy may prevent the student from reenrolling. - 6.
-Readmitted students have 2 years from the date of his/her FIRST admission to complete the program.
+If all documentation and application criteria are met and prior to consideration for readmission, students are required to meet with the program director and faculty members to discuss the circumstances of the unsuccessful attempts that may impact future success. - 5.
+Students will not be readmitted if their separation from the VN program was related to unsafe nursing practice, dishonesty, and/or unethical behavior, section I or II behaviors from the "WC Health & Human Science Division Incident Categories" policy may prevent the student from reenrolling. - 6.
+Readmitted students have 2 years from the date of his/her admission to complete the program.
+Students may also be requested to register and audit additional classes.
+Once committee consensus has been reached considering the individual's readmission, the following standards will apply.